There Is Still Room For Ford Motor Company (F) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

-The closing price of Ford Motor Company (NYSE: F) was $11.82 for the day, up 0.94% from the previous closing price of $11.71.
-In other words, the price has increased by $+0.11 from its previous closing price.
-On the day, 73762177 shares were traded.
-F stock price reached its highest trading level at $11.89 during the session, while it also had its lowest trading level at $11.42.
+The closing price of Ford Motor Company (NYSE: F) was $11.18 for the day, down -1.06% from the previous closing price of $11.30.
+In other words, the price has decreased by -$0.12 from its previous closing price.
+On the day, 74570088 shares were traded.
+F stock price reached its highest trading level at $11.48 during the session, while it also had its lowest trading level at $11.15.

 Sponsored